a stranger, a drink, a proposition.

 He laughs properly at that, low and warm, head tipping back slightly.
 The sound catches her off guard more than the flirting had.

 In Minjeong’s experience, most attractive men knew they were attractive, but there was usually something rehearsed about them.
-Too polished.
-Too aware of the effect they had on people.
+Too polished, a little too aware of the effect they had on people.

 “No,” Minjeong replies smoothly.
 “Only the ones who deserve it.”

-She expects him to look offended.
-Or maybe smug.
+She expects him to look offended, maybe even smug.
 Men like him usually leaned one way or the other.
 Instead, he laughs again - softer this time, like he genuinely enjoys being challenged.

 “You know,” he says, swirling the amber liquid in his glass, “most people would just say thank you.”